heroku/heroku-labs-old/README.md

     Foo
     Bar *

-Disabling a particular experimental addon for a particular app.
-Note that '--app' is an optional argument; when not provided, the context of the current application is assumed (same patterns as with most other Heroku commands), if a context is missing, a friendly error message is displayed.
+Disabling a particular feature for a particular app.
+Note that '--app' is an optional argument; when not provided, the context of the current application is assumed (same pattern as with most other Heroku commands), if a context is missing, a friendly error message is displayed.

     $ heroku labs:disable Bar --app myapp
     Disabled bar for myapp